 About this recipe

-- Japanese traditional food
+- Traditional Japanese soup

-- Variations of ingredients
+- Learn variations of the ingredients

 Let's find out more in the following section!